 Ethics, Governance and Code of Conduct

-Part 15 of the Local Government Act 2001, as amended sets out an ethics framework specific to councillors, Chief Executive and relevant staff, and is applicable generally across all areas of the council’s work.
+Part 15 of the Local Government Act 2001, as amended, sets out an ethics framework specific to Councillors, the Chief Executive, and relevant staff, and is applicable generally across all areas of the council’s work.
 This framework imposes a statutory duty on all in the service to maintain proper standards of integrity, conduct and concern for the public interest.

 The submission of an annual declaration under the Act also applies to the Chief Executive and certain relevant staff.
 A public register of declarable interests is kept by Kildare County Council.

-The Ethical Framework for the Local Government Services includes a duty on members and staff to maintain proper standards of conduct and a provision for the minister to issue codes of conduct for guidance of members and staff (see Codes of Conduct below).
-These codes were published by the Minister in June 2004.
+The ethics framework for the Local Government Services includes a duty on Councillors, staff, and members of KCC committees to maintain proper standards of conduct and a provision for the Minister to issue codes of conduct for guidance of members and staff.
+The codes published by the Minister can be viewed by clicking on the links below.

 Ethics Register

-A public register of declarable interests is kept by the Local Authority and is available to view at the offices of Kildare County Council, Áras Chill Dara, Devoy Park, Naas, Co Kildare.
+A public register of declarable interests is kept by the Kildare County Council and is available to view, on request, at the offices of Kildare County Council, Áras Chill Dara, Devoy Park, Naas, Co Kildare.
+Requests to view a declaration should be emailed to ethicsregister@kildarecoco.ie

 Privacy Statement